 Tech Support Scams

 Victims would receive pop-ups on their laptops or desktops claiming that their electronic devices had been compromised.
 The pop-up alerts would contain contact number(s) for victims to call for technical support.
-When victims called the number(s), scammers impersonating Microsoft or Apple tech support employees would claim that the victim’s device had been compromised by “hackers” and was used for illegal activities.

 Subsequently, the scammers would instruct victims to access websites and/or download software that would grant scammers remote access to their devices.
 Victims would subsequently realise that they had been scammed when they discovered unauthorised transfers or deductions from their bank accounts.